Quentin-James/managingLessons/README.md

 - **Track Your Lessons**: Add, edit, and remove coding lessons from your personal learning journey
 - **Organize by Difficulty**: Categorize lessons as Beginner, Intermediate, or Advanced
 - **Track Time**: Monitor how much time each lesson takes
+- **Mark as Done**: Complete lessons with a single click and track completion dates
+- **Visual Progress Indicators**: Completed lessons show with green styling, checkmarks, and timestamps
+- **Search Functionality**: Real-time search by title, description, or difficulty
+- **Smart Organization**: Active and completed lessons displayed in separate sections
+- **Progress Tracking**: Visual dashboard showing completion percentage, statistics, and difficulty breakdown
 - **localStorage Persistence**: All lessons are automatically saved

 ### Notes with Integrated Code Editor